What is SnapChat?

 The majority of photos sent are 'selfies' (picture of yourself) with many being funny or embarrassing.
 However, the 'knowledge' that the image will disappear after a few seconds may tempt the user to possibly take some naked/semi-naked photos of themselves and share it with their 'loved one'(Sexting).
 But what if their 'loved one' takes a screen-shot of the image?
 Then that image is now permanent on their phone, and can be put anywhere.
 The sender will get a notification from SnapChat that there has been a screen-shot taken, but by the time it could have been shared far and wide!

 The App is not necessarily a bad thing, allowing teens to express themselves and share their days experiences with their peers.
 However, as with all Apps and internet use, parents need to remind their kids of the risks and etiquette of using this technology.
 There are some privacy settings and 'block' options on the App which should be discussed with your teen/child.
-It's also a good idea to review your teens/child's list of 'friends' on the App - do you know them all?
+It's also a good idea to review your teens/child's list of 'friends' on the App.

 It's also important to have a discussion with your teen/pre-teen about 'Sexting' both on Snapchat and other Apps.
 Originally 'Sexting' was the sending of sexual content via text message.
 It has evolved to include any sort of messaging, including images, via a mobile device.
 Your child may receive such images and not know how to handle the situation so it's important they are comfortable talking to you about such issues.
 Teens should also be made aware that sending or receiving a sexually suggestive text or image of someone under the age of 18 is considered child pornography and can result in criminal charges.
 Such convictions, however innocent, will block all travel to Australia, Canada & the U.S.A